Common Home Inspection Red Flags and What They Mean

 Why Home Inspections Matter

 A home inspection is your chance to take a closer look at what you’re buying.
 It’s more than just checking if the lights turn on—it’s about finding hidden problems that could affect your safety or your wallet.
 A licensed inspector will review the home's major systems like plumbing, electrical, roofing, and structure, and will point out anything that needs to be fixed or replaced.
+Inspection findings often influence how to write an offer with inspection contingencies that protects the buyer.

 If you're new to the whole buying process, check out our Step-by-Step Guide to Buying Your First Home in Roanoke: From Dream to Doorstep to get a clear picture of what to expect.